hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 title: Project Luther
 ---
 # Weeks 2 and 3
-Our second and third week at Metis was focused on learning the fundamentals of predictive modeling using linear regression.
+Our second and third weeks at Metis was focused on learning the fundamentals of predictive modeling using linear regression.
 Furthermore, data gathering was expanded to web-scraping and model selection and generalization were also incorporated as essential parts of this project.

 # Objective